meet-eu-21/Team-SA2/README.md

 As generating the input windows through the data generator is highly time consuming, it is highly recommended to store the windows the data.
 In order to do so, the "Data_preprocess.ipynb" jupyter notebook will guide you.
 ## Train CNN

-The training is done with "run_cnn.py" file.
+The training is done with "train_cnn.py" file.
 ## Make prediction
+Once a model has been trainend ( pretrained model available in the repository), prediction can be done with "test_cnn.py"

 ## Evaluation